chrisyeh96/sustaingym/README.md

 - Single-agent environments follow the [Gymnasium API](https://gymnasium.farama.org/) and are designed to be easily used with the [StableBaselines3](https://stable-baselines3.readthedocs.io/) and [Ray RLLib](https://docs.ray.io/en/latest/rllib/) libraries for training RL algorithms.
 - Multi-agent environments follow the [PettingZoo Parallel API](https://pettingzoo.farama.org/api/parallel/) and are designed to be easily used with the [Ray RLLib](https://docs.ray.io/en/latest/rllib/) library for training multi-agent RL algorithms.

-Please see the [SustainGym website](https://chrisyeh96.github.io/sustaingym/) for a getting started guide.
+Please see the [SustainGym website](https://chrisyeh96.github.io/sustaingym/) for a getting started guide and complete documentation.

 ## Folder structure

 ```
+docs/                   # website and documentation
 examples/               # example code for running each environment
 sustaingym/             # main Python package
     algorithms/